equinor/GT-Post/docs/technical_docs/introduction_td.rst

 range of [coarsest – 0.5] to [finest + 0.5].
 Hence for the above example, the distribution is calculated between -0.5 and 4.84, corresponding to grain sizes of 1414 to 36 μm.
-Since the grain sizes in the above table represent median grain size of the sediment class, the interpolation points were are inbetween sediment classes.
+Since the grain sizes in the above table represent median grain size of the sediment class, the interpolation points are inbetween sediment classes.
 Thus, the following points are used for interpolation of the given example:

 .. csv-table::